Magnus7811/cybersecurity_internship/README.md

 # Cybersecurity Internship Projects - Future Interns

 This repository showcases a collection of projects completed during a cybersecurity internship with **Future Interns**.
-The tasks demonstrate practical skills across offensive security (Web Application Penetration Testing), defensive security (SOC Analysis & Incident Response), and secure software development.
+The tasks demonstrate practical skills across offensive security (Web Application Pentesting) and defensive security (Security Operations Center workflows), as well as secure application development.

 ---

 ## Task 1: Web Application Security Testing

 ### 🛡️ Project Objective
 The primary goal of this task was to conduct a comprehensive web application vulnerability assessment of the **OWASP Juice Shop** application.
-The exercise simulated a real-world penetration test, leveraging a combination of automated and manual testing techniques to identify and analyze security flaws.
+The exercise simulated a real-world penetration test, identifying flaws as per the OWASP Top 10 framework and providing recommendations for remediation.

 ### 🔧 Tools & Technologies Used
 * **OWASP ZAP**: Dynamic Application Security Testing (DAST) scanner for initial vulnerability discovery.